Marvin Jones (basketball)

-Marvin Jermaine Jones (born December 29, 1993) is an American professional basketball player for Hapoel Holon of the Israeli Basketball Premier League.
+Marvin Jermaine Jones (born December 29, 1993) is an American professional basketball player for PAOK Thessaloniki of the Greek Basketball League and the FIBA Europe Cup.
 He played college basketball for Highland CC, Kent State and Texas Southern.

 High school career

 Jones played high school basketball at Thornton Township High School in Harvey, Illinois under head coach Troy Jackson.
 Jones was named to the NWI Times Illinois All-Area honorable mention honors as a senior and helped the Wildcats capture four consecutive regional championships.
 He also helped the Wolverines capture a state championship during his sophomore season.

 College career

 As a freshman at Highland Community College, Jones averaged 1.6 points and 1.8 rebounds per game.
-As a sophomore, he earned NJCAA First Team All-Region IV honors after leading Highland to a 27-8 record and NJCAA Di National Tournament berth.
+As a sophomore, he earned NJCAA First Team All-Region IV honors after leading Highland to a 27–8 record and NJCAA Di National Tournament berth.
 He led the Cougars with 7.9 rebounds and 1.9 blocks per game while scoring 9.0 points per game and shooting 57.9% from the field.
 On 2014, Jones transferred to Kent State.
 With Kent State, he played in 27 games with one start and in 8.8 minutes he averaged 1.7 points and 1.9 rebounds per game with a total of seven blocks and four assists on the season.
 The following season he again transferred, to Texas Southern where he averaged 8.5 points, 6.8 rebounds, and 1.6 blocks per game, and at the end of the season, he was the SWAC Tournament MVP and the SWAC Defensive Player of the Year.